microsoft/TaskTracker/README.md

   - If required, we provide scripts to get the response of models to the attack prompts to simulate attacks.
     - run `task_tracker/evaluation/verifier/get_model_responses.py` to get models' responses.
 Change the model if required.
   - After getting responses:
     - run the verifier via `task_tracker/evaluation/verifier/gpt4_judge_parallel_calls.py`.
-Change the model and paths if required.
+Change the model and paths if required. **Important:** this script parallelize the calls to the API.
+Watch out for the cost before proceeding with large datasets.
     - You will need Azure OpenAI credentials.
   - The results of responses and verifier of our experiments are provided in this repo under `task_tracker/dataset_creation/dataset_sampled`
 - **Linear** probe: